-Below is one of the lessons from the course.
+Below is one of the lessons from our Time Management course.

 Utilizing Themed Days for Focus